Hyperhidrosis Treatment in Albuquerque

-With an estimated 3 percent of the U.S. population suffering from hyperhidrosis, the problem is not common, but still impacts almost 10 million people each year.
-It can start at any age and impact people of any race.
+With an estimated three percent of the U.S. population suffering from hyperhidrosis, the skin condition is not common, but still impacts almost 10 million people each year.
+It can start at any age and affects people of any race.

-While hyperhidrosis symptoms are consistent from patient to patient—quite simply, it's excessive sweating—the condition can be triggered by a variety of causes.
-Diabetes or other another medical condition may be the culprit, or it could be due to injury or hormone shifts.
-Hyperhidrosis is commonly experienced in the underarm area, but may also manifest elsewhere on the body.
-Patients with the condition may experience the problem on one or any combination of areas.
+While hyperhidrosis symptoms are consistent from patient to patient, the condition can be triggered by a variety of causes.
+Diabetes or other medical conditions may be the culprit, or it could be due to injury or hormone shifts.
+Hyperhidrosis is commonly experienced in the underarm area but may also manifest elsewhere on the body.
+Patients with the condition may encounter the problem on one or multiple areas.

 Underarm Hyperhidrosis Solutions

-People who sweat excessively tend to try a variety of solutions or coping mechanisms, from constantly putting on dry clothes to wearing strong antiperspirants.
-Western Dermatology Consultants uses Botox® to address underarm sweating—known as severe primary axillary hyperhidrosis—by halting chemical messages sent by the brain to glands in the underarm area.
+People who sweat excessively tend to try a variety of solutions or coping mechanisms, from constantly switching to dry clothes to wearing strong antiperspirants.
+Western Dermatology Consultants uses BOTOX® to address underarm sweating—also known as severe primary axillary hyperhidrosis—by halting chemical messages sent by the brain to glands in the underarm area.
 Without that stimulation, the glands will not produce sweat.
 Only the glands in the treated area will halt production, so other areas on the body will still produce sweat as they should.